-Some of you might think the idea of combining eggs and coffee quite is strange because of the smell of raw eggs.
-In fact, only egg yolk is used, and the egg white, which causes the smell, is not included in the coffee cup.
-The egg coffee has a creamy and sweet flavor of the egg yolk and milk, supplemented by the bitter aftertaste of strong coffee.
-And because of that, egg coffee is also described as a liquid tiramisu.
+Some might think combining eggs and coffee entirely is strange because of the smell of raw eggs.
+In reality, egg coffee has a creamy and sweet flavor of the egg yolk and milk, supplemented by the bitter aftertaste of strong coffee.
+And because of that, egg coffee reminds people of a liquid tiramisu.
+Though the drink is a specialty in Hanoi, there are plenty of other places to drink egg coffee in Saigon if you cannot travel to Northern Vietnam yet.

-It is said that egg coffee was invented in the mid-1940s by Nguyen Van Giang, who was a chef at the Hanoi Metropole Hotel.
-His son, who is currently the owner of his father’s famous coffee shop in Hanoi, said his father wanted to make the delicious cappuccino drink more popular among the Vietnamese but in the 1940s, the fresh milk was too expensive to afford.
+Egg coffee was invented in the mid-1940s by Nguyen Van Giang, who was a chef at the Hanoi Metropole Hotel.
+His son said his father wanted to make the delicious cappuccino drink more popular among the Vietnamese.
+Still, in the 1940s, fresh milk was too expensive to afford.
 After many experiments, Mr. Giang successfully developed a flavourful, nutritious beverage called egg coffee.
 He substituted the top layer with his invention, the whisked egg cream, and made an even better drink but 10 times cheaper.

-At that time, egg yolks were whipped by hand, so it took a lot of time, and only hot egg coffee was served.
-Today, with the availability of the whipping machine, beating egg yolks has become much faster, making it possible to have iced egg coffee.
-The egg layer is also smoother and fluffier, making the egg coffee tastes more delicious.
-Nowadays, not only egg coffee but also egg cocoa and egg matcha are served and favored by many people, especially those who have caffeine intolerance or feel like Vietnamese coffee is too strong.
+At that time, egg yolks were whipped by hand, so it took a lot of time, and only hot egg coffee was available.
+Today, with the availability of the whipping machine, not only is it quicker to make, but having iced egg coffee is also possible.
+The egg layer is also smoother and fluffier, making the egg coffee taste more delicious.
+Nowadays, the iconic egg foam is mixed with cocoa and matcha drinks, expanding the creative list of Vietnamese beverages.

 The hot cup of egg coffee is usually served in a small bowl of hot water to keep the drink warm and reduce the raw aftertaste of eggs.
 In Saigon, some coffee shops use a two-layer cup instead.
 The air between the two layers will act as a deterrent against thermal conductivity and, thus, keep the coffee from getting cold.